bisforboman/exjobb/Work plan.md

 ### Purpose

+The goal will be to present a working WSN example using decisions, meaning if a program reaches a state where it's considered over-collecting, a decision will be communicated and acknowledged by the network so the proceedure leaves the unwanted state.

 ### Limitations

 _What stuff do I disregard?_

-In wireless networks there are several issues that could occur, I analyse different issues and discuss their repercussions but the model will not be built to withstand them.
+In wireless networks there are several issues that could occur, such as packet-losses or malfunctioning nodes.
+I will analyse different issues and discuss their repercussions but the model will not be built to withstand them.
+Also, performance will not be an area of focus.

-_List some various troubles with WSNs here._

 ## Problem Definition
 _Here the problems/questions that should be answered or dealt with throughout the project be formulated._